First published on Storymoja for May Photo Drama Contest.

 “It’s so wonderful – so – so liberating,” Florence said.

-However, as Florence narrated to Brenda her fairy tale marriage, Brenda couldn’t help the need to order a shot of brandy to exorcise the demon of her ex-fiancé.
+However, as Florence narrated to Brenda her fairy tale marriage, Brenda couldn’t help the need to order for a shot of brandy to exorcise the demon of her ex-fiancé.

 In their three-month come-we-stay trial marriage, Brenda had performed every function – and did it so cheerfully and with obvious pleasure – from the most menial tasks to hard labour (with no strokes of the cane) as if by magic.
 She adored him, cared for him, loved him and wanted their marriage to work.

-Well, her husband-to-be could be forgiven for that, but not her for smiling and courting the idea; not until one day when she decided that she was of much more use to mankind in a far-off, under-developed third-world country as a volunteer worker in an NGO or rehab centre than in Nairobi.
+Well, her husband-to-be could be forgiven for that, but not her for smiling and courting the idea; not until one day when she decided that she was of much more use to mankind in a far off, under-developed third world country as a volunteer worker in an NGO or rehab centre than in Nairobi.
 A single SMS with only two words, ‘I’m gone’, was goodbye enough.

 “Tell me more about this fairy godmother husband of yours,” Brenda told Florence.
 “Isn’t everybody else, when they are not screwing around, whining about how no good men, if not yet taken, are left to marry?”

 Florence giggled.
 She herself had never believed in marriage, she had aggrandised fun in the relationships she got into, and luckily enough got men who were the same.
 They were always on the move after adding her to their female conquests lists, and when it ended no one blamed another.
 It was in the name of a free spirit.